scilus/scil-documentation/source/our_tools/flows.rst

    - `rbx_flow <https://github.com/scilus/rbx_flow>`_
    - `tractometry_flow <https://github.com/scilus/tractometry_flow>`_

-* I recommend that you store the various pipelines in places that are easy to find and whose direction you know.
+* We recommend that you store the various pipelines in places that are easy to find and whose direction you know.
 * Finally, you will need a container as Apptainer or Singularity.
 The whole documentation about it and how to install it is `here <https://scil-documentation.readthedocs.io/en/latest/intro_to/explore_virtual_machines.html#singularity>`_.

 Initialization
 **************

 #.
-Open a terminal and navigates to a working folder you create for the test or use this command:
+Open a terminal and navigate to a working folder you will create for the test or use this command:

     .. code-block:: bash